540/CleanCode/src/LawOfDemeter/Readme.md

 ## Practical Example

-In the example we hava 3 classes.
+In the example we have 3 classes.

 1 - Delegation